 The following clarifies the University's process for investigating complaints against students.

 The investigatory process involves interviewing the parties involved and any witnesses and also gathering documentary or other evidence.
 In cases involving alleged criminal conduct, DPS will assist a complainant in making a criminal complaint if he/she wishes, and any criminal complaint will be forwarded to the Abused Persons Unit of the Syracuse Police Department.
-A complainant need not pursue a criminal complaint in order to seek to hold the accused responsible through the University's judicial system.
+A complainant need not pursue a criminal complaint in order to seek to hold the accused responsible through the University's Student Conduct System.
 As soon as possible, the complainant and the accused will be offered appropriate assistance from one or more of the following areas: Advocacy Center, Counseling Center, Housing Office and Residence Life if a move is required, and Academic Affairs if course adjustments are required.

 Based on the outcome of the investigation, the assigned Judicial Officer will determine if there is sufficient cause to proceed with the judicial process.
 If so, the Judicial Officer will arrange for an informal resolution conference with the accused.
 (Complainants do not attend informal resolution meetings but are apprised of the meeting's outcome.)
 If the accused does not accept responsibility for the allegations and/or the proposed sanction, the Judicial Officer will determine if the evidence warrants a formal hearing before a Hearing Board.
 In cases where the victim does not wish to proceed as the complainant, the University may opt to appoint a University complainant (usually a DPS officer).
-For a detailed explanation of these procedures, refer to the Judicial System Handbook.
+For a detailed explanation of these procedures, refer to the (Student Conduct System Handbook).

 - Remedial Action